Content

 Here’s what to remember about the balding gene:

-But your family history isn’t a definitive death sentence for your hair follicles.
+Genetic factors play a role.
+Your genetics may increase your susceptibility to male pattern hair loss, but your family history isn’t a definitive death sentence for your hair follicles.

+But genetic hair loss can be slowed down.
 Regardless of why you’re losing your hair, effective treatment options exist.

 If you’re concerned about hair loss, it’s best to consult a medical professional, such as a dermatology specialist or an online medical provider at Hims.